The Roblox Namespace Plays by Different Rules

 Honest framing: drops on Roblox are rare.
 If a name you want is taken, the realistic plan is to hunt an unregistered alternative now and keep a watch on the original - the watch costs nothing, and if one of those rare release events ever touches your name, you’ll be the first to know instead of finding out years later.

-The Rare-Name Hunt: Where Sniping Actually Works
+The Rare-Name Hunt: Where the Real Opportunity Is

-Because the namespace only fills up, the real sniping game on Roblox is finding combinations nobody has registered.
+Because the namespace only fills up, the real opportunity on Roblox is finding combinations nobody has registered.
 The rules of the space: usernames are 3-20 characters of letters and numbers with at most one underscore (never first or last), no spaces or other punctuation.
-Short names — especially clean 3- and 4-character combinations — are the scarce commodity, traded and flexed the way OG handles are on other platforms.
+Short names - especially clean 3- and 4-character combinations - are the scarce commodity, traded and flexed the way OG handles are on other platforms.

 The two strategies stack.
 Claim the best free variation you can find today so you have a name you own, then put a watch on the exact name you actually want.
 If it ever releases - deletion, bulk event - you get the alert, claim it, and the variation becomes your backup.